 If you’d rather just rent bikes to roll around on your own, rent some wheels at Bear Valley Bikes (from $10/hour).
-Take your bike rentals to the 2.5-mile Alpine Pedal Path which hugs the North Shore.
+I recommend taking your bike rentals to the family-friendly 2.5-mile Alpine Pedal Path which hugs the North Shore.

 Summer and fall in Big Bear are the best seasons to camp and if your kids really love camping, you can’t miss it!
 Popular campgrounds include the Serrano Campground in the San Bernardino Mountains on the north shore of Big Bear Lake, and the Holcomb Valley Campground, which is more isolated and situated even more north.

 If those campground reservations are unavailable, consider Pineknot Campground, which has a bit more availability than the other two.